brucejo75/Helpful-docs/update-tools.md

 npm install pm2 -g
 pm2 update
 ```
+Will need to restart the shell.

 ### bunyan
 ```bash
 npm install -g bunyan
 ```
+Will need to restart the shell.

 ## Brew Services
 Automatically, sets up OSX services that will be started at reboot.
 To get help enter `brew services`